anandjaisy/Angular-Dynamic-Form-Builder/projects/falcon-core/README.md

     npm unpublish --force @falcon-ng/core@0.0.1
     npm publish --force --access public
     ```
-  - To update the version of the library
+  - To update the version of the library, cd into the library project
     ```
     npm version <new_Version_No>
     ```